Ulmus chenmoui: Cultivars

+Hybrid cultivars

-There are no known cultivars of this taxon.
-U. chenmoui was hybridized with the Dutch clone '405' (U. × hollandica × U. minor) by the Istituto per la Protezione delle Piante (IPP), Florence, to create 'Morfeo', a robust, fast-growing tree patented and released to commerce in 2011.
+U. chenmoui was hybridized with the Dutch clone '405' (U. × hollandica × U. minor) by the Istituto per la Protezione delle Piante (IPP), Florence, to create 'Morfeo', a robust, fast-growing tree patented and released to commerce in 2011, but later withdrawn owing to its high susceptibility to elm yellows.
 IPP also hybridized U. chenmoui with the early Dutch hybrid cultivar 'Groeneveld', identifying the new cultivar as 'FL522', however this was never released to commerce.

 Etymology

 The species was named for Mr Chen Mou, assistant in Dendrology at the National Central University circa 1933, by W C Cheng.